 b.
 Deliberately impeding the progress of an opponent when the ball is not being played;

 c.
 Preventing the goalkeeper from releasing the ball from his hands;

 shall be penalized by the award of an indirect free kick, to be taken from the place where the infringement occurred.
-The referees indicate an indirect free kick by raising one arm above his head, maintaining the arm in that position until the kick has been taken and the ball has touched another player or goes out of play.
+The referees indicate an indirect free kick by raising one arm above the head, maintaining the arm in that position until the kick has been taken and the ball has touched another player or goes out of play.

 An indirect free kick is awarded to the opposing team if a goalkeeper commits one of the following offenses, to be taken from the place where the infringement occurred, unless it happened in the penalty area, in which case the indirect free kick shall be taken from the goalie’s box line at the point closest to the spot where the infringement occurred:

-I. Following a kick-in taken by a player in his/her own team, the ball is directly passed to the goalkeeper, who touches or controls it with his hands;
+- Following a kick-in taken by a player in his/her own team, the ball is directly passed to the goalkeeper, who touches or controls it with his hands;

 II.
 Touches or controls it with his/her hands after it has been deliberately kicked to him/her by a teammate;

 III.
 He/she touches or controls the ball with his/her hands or feet, for more than four seconds, except when he/she touches or controls the ball on the opponent’s half of the playing court;